bmanders716/bmanders716.github.io/cookbook.md

 Garnish with coral and truffle.

-Cutlets of Cod ‡ la Genoise.
+Cutlets of Cod ‡†¨a Genoise.

 Cook some cod cutlets as in preceding recipe, and serve with Genoise sauce (_see_ Sauces).
 Garnish with coral and truffle.